problemxl/Ontario-COVID-Scholastic-Impact-Analysis/README.md

 Deemed too excessive for the volume and frequency of data used for this analysis.
 Azure Blob storage better matched this use-case.

 ##### Preprocessing using python
 A python script was considered to preprocess data.
-However, it was found not to be easily repeated able, and Azure Data Factory better matched this use-case.
+However, it was found not to be easily repeatable, and Azure Data Factory better matched this use-case.
 ##### Doing analysis using Juypter Notebook
 Juypter Notebooks were considered to complete the analysis and visualizations instead of Power BI.
 	- Advantages